Measurement of $B \to K{}^{*}(892)\gamma$ decays at Belle II: Fit strategy

 where $n_j$ and $\mathcal{P}_j$ are the number of events and PDF for component $j$, and $N$ is the total number of events.
 The argument $M_{\rm bc}^{i}$ ($\Delta E^{i}$) denotes the $M_{\rm bc}$ ($\Delta E$) value for candidate $i$, and $\vec{\alpha}$ are the shape parameters for the PDF.
 The likelihood function is maximized with respect to $n_j$ and several PDF shape parameters, as described below.

 Given the low correlation between $M_{\rm bc}$ and $\Delta E$ (less than 5\%), we use the product of their one-dimensional PDFs in the fit.
 For signal events, the $M_{\rm bc}$ distribution is described by a Crystal Ball (CB) function~\cite{CB}.
 The CB mean and width parameters are floated in the fit, while parameters describing the power-law tail are fixed to values obtained from simulation.
 The $\Delta E$ distribution is modelled with a double-sided CB function.
 The mean parameter of this function is also floated in the fit.
 We modify the two width parameters using a common multiplicative factor, i.e., $\sigma_{L} \to f_{\Delta E}\times\sigma_{L}$ and $\sigma_{R} \to f_{\Delta E}\times\sigma_{R}$, where $\sigma_{L}$ and $\sigma_{R}$ are fixed to values obtained from simulation.
 The $f_{\Delta E}$ parameter is floated in the fit.
 All other shape parameters are fixed to values obtained from simulation.
 By floating the mean and introducing a common multiplicative factor for the width, we account for potential data--simulation differences in the $\Delta E$ distribution of signal events.
-The signal component includes an additional contribution from misreconstructed $B\to K{}^{*}\gamma$ decays, referred to as ``self-crossfeed."
+Up to 9\% of the signal component comes from misreconstructed $B\to K^{*}\gamma$ decays, referred to as ``self-crossfeed".
 The self-crossfeed component is modelled with a two-dimensional nonparametric PDF~\cite{KDE}.
-The total signal PDF is the sum of the PDFs for correctly reconstructed $B\to K{}^{*}\gamma$ decays and self-crossfeed events, with the fraction of self-crossfeed events fixed to the value from simulation.
+The total signal PDF is the sum of the PDFs for correctly reconstructed $B\to K{}^{*}\gamma$ decays and self-crossfeed events, with the latter fraction fixed to the value from simulation.

 For continuum background, the $M_{\rm bc}$ and $\Delta E$ distributions are modelled with an ARGUS function~\cite{ARGUS} and a first-order polynomial, respectively.
 We use the product of these one-dimensional PDFs in the fit.
 The $B\overline{B}$ background is modelled with a two-dimensional nonparametric PDF~\cite{KDE}.
 Except for the $B^{0}\to K{}^{*0}[K^{0}_{S}\pi^{0}]\gamma$ channel, the flavour of the $B$ meson is identified based on the charge of the hadrons from the $K{}^{*}$ decays.
 For example, a $K^{+}$ indicates a $B^{0}\to K{}^{*0}[K^{+}\pi^{-}]\gamma$ decay.
 For these decay modes, separate data samples are prepared for $B$ and $\overline{B}$ candidates.
 The branching fraction and $\mathcal{A}_{C\!P}$ for these decays are calculated from the result of a simultaneous fit to the $B$ and $\overline{B}$ samples as